mhstrkmp/100-days-of-code-RD1/log.md

 - Basic Algorithm Scripting by [freeCodeCamp.org](https://www.freecodecamp.org/)

 ### R1D29
-🎯 Finished the Basic Algorithm Scripting Section by #freeCodeCamp
+🎯 Finished the Basic Algorithm Scripting Section by [freeCodeCamp.org](https://www.freecodecamp.org/)
 - Progress with this section felt quite slow.
 But the concepts need time to soak in therefore I'm happy with it 😉